Release Date: March 11, 2011

-Washington, DC—Mary Miller, dean of Yale College and Sterling Professor of History of Art, will present the Fifty-Ninth A. W. Mellon Lectures in the Fine Arts series, entitled Art and Representation in the Ancient New World, this spring at the National Gallery of Art in Washington.
+Washington, DC—Mary Beard, professor of classics, University of Cambridge, will present the Sixtieth A. W. Mellon Lectures in the Fine Arts series, entitled The Twelve Caesars: Images of Power from Ancient Rome to Salvador Dalí, this spring at the National Gallery of Art in Washington.

 The series will include the following lectures: